Equifax Breach Provokes Calls For Serious Data Protection Reforms - Slashdot

 Until that changes, this will continue to happen.

-innocent until proven guilty (Score:2)
+innocent until proven guilty (Score:5, Interesting)

 Re: innocent until proven guilty (Score:1)

-Account hijack is a bigger threat (Score:2)
+Account hijack is a bigger threat (Score:5, Insightful)

 In no place this should be considered "credentials".
 But the US financial institutions pretend these are secret passwords.